-1. If you’d like us to host your group event — to dramatically improve your retreat, conference or gathering experience and build stronger human connections (like we did for all those groups), then claim your FREE Group Consult session.
-On this free phone consultation, one of our group retreat experts will discuss your goals and suggest a plan of action to increase your satisfaction rating from any previously held group event.
+1. If your a group leader and would like to consider us for your group event — to dramatically improve your retreat, conference or gathering experience and build stronger human connections (like we did for all those groups), then let’s start by giving you our “Discover The Top 10 Reasons Why Groups Come to Wilderness Edge“.

 3. If you’d like to work for us—or see why our team members love working for us—then see our “Careers” pages.

-4. If you enjoyed this website, then so will your friends, so why not share it
+4. If you enjoyed this article on Manitoba Retreats, then so will your friends, so why not share it

 All of our articles are subject to our Testimonial Protocol, which is described here.